cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.5.8 =
+Added the Heureka Slovakia template

+= 8.5.7 =
+Fixed a minor issue with apostrophes showing at the beginning and end of a CSV row

+= 8.5.6 =
+Apostrophes are no longer stripped from CSV files

+= 8.5.5 =
+Added Snapchat product catalog template

+= 8.5.4 =
+Preventing WooCommerce geo service to ignore WCML currency settings

+= 8.5.3 =
+Fixed a bug that was introduced in version 8.5.0 where category mappings for variations no longer worked.
+This has been fixed now.

+= 8.5.2 =
+Applied the wpautop function to respect paragraphs in the unfiltered (short)description attribute

+= 8.5.1 =
+Added support for the official WooCommerce Brands plugin: https://woocommerce.com/products/brands/

 = 8.5.0 =
 Fixed a category mapping issue for Google Shopping feeds where duplicate caregory namings caused wrong category mappings